raspberrypilearning/flappy-astronaut/en/step_12.md

 ## Adding your astronaut

-- In this game your astronaut will be represented by a single coloured pixel.
+Your astronaut will be represented by a single coloured pixel.
 You can choose whatever colour you want for the astronaut, but the example will use yellow.

-Where you have set your other colour variables, now create a new tuple for your chosen astronaut colour.
+- Where you have set your other colour variables, now create a new tuple for your chosen astronaut colour.

 	```python
 	RED = (255, 0, 0)